PlaidCloud/website/content/en/docs/reference/access-authn-authz/rbac.md

 including the ability to create roles and role bindings within the namespace.
 This role does not allow write access to resource quota or to the namespace itself.
-This role also does not allow write access to Endpoints in clusters created using Kubernetes v1.22+.
+This role also does not allow write access to Endpoints in clusters created using PlaidCloud v1.22+.
 More information is available in the ["Write Access for Endpoints" section](#write-access-for-endpoints).</td>
 </tr>
 <tr>